timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* This is Power Turtle; a batteries included programming environment
+* This is our website: Power Turtle; a batteries included REPL
 * The first lesson
 * I'll quickly show you the capabilities of Power Turtle
 * Freestyle mode